Realestate-Module-Predictions/Real_estate/README.md

  - After making sure there are no null values and removing any null values in the dataframe.
 File saved as  " "Inactive_Listings_Final.csv"
  - Cleaned data is saved in the database

+✓ Description of preliminary data preprocessing
+✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making process ✓ Description of how data was split into training and testing sets
 #### Exploratory Analysis and Visualisations:

 ##### Importing the original dataset csv